yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 functionality in a hook method knows how to perform a par- ticular type of service.
-Improve modularity, reusability, and configurability of event-driven applications: The pattern decouples appli- cation functionality into separate classes.
+Improve modularity, reusability, and configurability of event-driven applications: The pattern decouples application functionality into separate classes.
 For instance, there are two separate classes in the logging server: one for establishing connections and another for receiving and processing logging records.
 This decoupling enables the reuse of the connection establishment class for different types of connection-oriented services (such as file transfer, remote login, and video-on-demand).
-Therefore, modifying or ex- tending the functionality of the logging server only affects the implementation of the logging handler class.
+Therefore, modifying or extending the functionality of the logging server only affects the implementation of the logging handler class.
 Improves application portability: The Initiation Dispatcher’s interface can be reused independently of the OS system calls that perform event demultiplexing.
-These system calls detect and report the occurrence of one or more events that may occur simultaneously on multi- ple sources of events.
-Common sources of events may in- clude I/O handles, timers, and synchronization objects.
-On UNIX platforms, the event demultiplexing system calls are called select and poll [1].
+These system calls detect and report the occurrence of one or more events that may occur simultaneously on multiple sources of events.
+Common sources of events may include I/O handles, timers, and synchronization objects.
+On
+UNIX platforms, the event demultiplexing system calls are called select and poll [1].
 In the Win32 API [16], the WaitForMultipleObjectssystem call performsevent demultiplexing.
-Provides coarse-grained concurrency control: The Re- actor pattern serializes the invocation of event handlers at the level of event demultiplexing and dispatching within a process or thread.
+Provides coarse-grained concurrency control: The Reactor pattern serializes the invocation of event handlers at the level of event demultiplexing and dispatching within a process or thread.
 Serialization at the Initiation Dispatcher level often eliminates the need for more complicated synchronization or locking within an application